-Folding in the wing tips of the MojoMAX increases its sink rate.
+Folding in the wing tips of the Freeride 2 increases its sink rate.
 This is useful for staying out of cloud or descending quickly.
-To pull big ears on the MojoMAX take hold of the outermost A-line on each side whilst keeping the brake handles in your hand.
-Pull down the outer A lines until the tips of the wing fold under.
+To pull big ears on the Freeride 2 take hold of the outermost A-line (attached to the A^2 riser) on each side whilst keeping the brake handles in your hand.
+Pull down the A^2 risers until the tips of the wing fold under.

 Do not use the brakes other than for re-inflation.
 For directional control while using the Big Ears, you should use weight shift steering.
-To reopen your big ears, release the A lines at the same time.
+To reopen your big ears, release both baby As at the same time.
 To help re-inflation, brake gently one side at a time until tips regain pressure.
 Avoid deep symmetric applications of the brake as this could induce parachutal or full stalls.